eburghar/rconfd/README.md

 }
 ```

+The root keys of the config files are jsonnet templates (absolute or relative to `-d` argument).
+Each template is
-The template `test.jsonnet` is a multi file output jsonnet template which means that the root keys represent the paths
+a multi file output jsonnet template, meaning that its root keys represent the paths of the files to be generated
-of the files to be generated, while the values represent the templates. `dir` is used if a key is a relative path,
+(absolute or relative to `dir`), while the values represent the files' content. `user` and `mode` set the owner
-`user` and `mode` set the owner and file permissions on successful manifestation.
+and file permissions on successful manifestation.

 `secrets` maps secret path to variable name, and are accessible inside jsonnet templates through a
 `secrets` [extVar](https://jsonnet.org/ref/stdlib.html) variable.
 The path has the following syntax: